IPeTeXI/alass-batch/README.md

 # alass-batch
 Batch script for [alass](https://github.com/kaegi/alass)

-Download the latsest exe from: https://github.com/kaegi/alass/releases and save the file within the same dir where you put alass-bath.py
+Download the latest exe from: [alass releases](https://github.com/kaegi/alass/releases) and save alass-cli.exe and alass-batch.py file in the same directory where your ffmpeg is located.

 Example:
 ```
- python3 ./alass-batch.py /mnt/nfs/to/movies/or/series
+ python3 "path\to\alass-batch.py" "path\to\movie\or\series"
 ```